Sleeps 10 | Friday Changeover | No Pets | VE 5 Star

 From the kitchen you step through into the dining room.
 Beautifully decorated and furnished, you have a long table, perfect for sitting and chatting over lazy suppers, where the view from the French doors looks out across the park to the fells, and spills out onto a raised deck for those pre dinner evening drinks.

 The sitting room is large and light, again with super views.
 Big plump sofas and a roaring fire, along with rich décor, make this room perfect to gather and relax, chat and play games or take in a movie on the TV.
-Finally, on the ground floor there is the snug with a wide screen TV along with a Wii console and small selection of games provided for guests’ use.
+Finally, on the ground floor there is the snug with a wide screen TV along with a Wii console and a wide selection of games is provided for guests’ use.

 Up the grand stairway to a half landing and the master bathroom.
-Delightful, with a period feel yet thoroughly modern, there is a super roll top bath, separate shower cubicle, basin and WC.
+Delightful, with a period feel yet thoroughly modern, there is a super roll top bath, separate shower cubicle, underfloor heating, basin and WC.

 A few steps further take you onto the main landing and hall and from there, through to the five bedrooms.
 There are three double rooms, including a lovely four-poster.
 Each is beautifully decorated, furnished and comfortable, and each has an en-suite bathroom or shower.
-In addition, there is a twin bedded room and a bunk bedded room, the latter small but with full sized single beds.
+In addition, there is a twin bedded room and a bunk bedded room, the latter small but with full-sized single beds.